iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 Most enterprise customers already have their own DNS implementation for name resolution in their networks, and the VNets are configured to use custom DNS servers.
 In this case, you need to integrate the resolution of private endpoint names into the company's DNS solution.

-### Option 2.1 Host private link zones on custom DNS servers
+### 2.1 Host private link zones on custom DNS servers

 You may host private link zones like privatelink.blob.core.windows.net on your DNS servers.
 If DNS is hosted on Active Directory domain controllers, you might get the benefits of DNS zone replication for centralized updates and high availability.